PfisterMaxJLU/kofamscan_cutoff/README.md

 # kofamscan_cutoff
+This is a code example modifiable for your own needs.

 A script for the formatting and enforcement of KO cut-off thresholds in hmmsearch output files.

 This uses the threshold values from the KEGG "ko_list".